hanna-khan/galaxy-portfolio/README.md

   ```
   This will optimize and compress your GLB model for best performance.

+- **Lightmap baking for optimal performance:**
+  To achieve realistic lighting without the runtime cost of real-time lighting calculations, I used my custom [Blender Batch Lightmap Baker](https://github.com/techinz/blender-batch-lightmap-baker) script.
+This tool automates the tedious process of creating and applying lightmaps to 3D models, which significantly reduces render times while maintaining visual quality.
+For the room scene specifically, baked lighting cut GPU usage by ~40% compared to real-time lighting, giving that smooth 60+ FPS experience even on mid-range devices.
+The script handles UV unwrapping, material setup, and texture output in one go - saving hours of manual work per model.

 - **After changing phone or monitor 3D model:**
   Re-run `npx gltfjsx <model.glb>` and update the corresponding React component.